Llucs/apksource/README.md

 ApkSource converts any Android APK into a complete, multi-module Gradle project, ready for Android Studio.
 It decompiles resources and code, applies safe ProGuard mapping, detects modules and dependencies, and configures Gradle automatically — without compiling the APK.

+### (APKSOURCE IS CURRENTLY UNDER CONSTANT DEVELOPMENT AND STILL HAS SOME ERRORS, PLEASE WAIT FOR THE CORRECTION)

 ---